aayushi200677/attendance-app2/README.md

 # Attendance Management System

-A simple Attendance Management System built using Java, MySQL, JDBC, and a graphical user interface (GUI).
+A simple Attendance Management System built using Java, MySQL, JDBC, and a (Console Based).
 This project allows administrators or teachers to manage student attendance records efficiently.

 ## 🚀 Features